 Blackface, though, is more than drag.
 It’s a lot more than a thoughtless costume selection or fashion gone wrong.
 It’s painful, shared history, of course.
 But it’s also the horrible present.
 And it’s likely part of a crummy future.
 Blackface is denial and ignorance.
 It’s narcissism, willfulness and disdain.

 This country sorts its citizens by race.
-We have decided that race is important.
+We have decided race is important.
 Blackface is not a statement about which race matters more; it’s a reminder of who set up the whole ugly system.